Martin010/OUAT-life/README.md

 ### Part 4 - Unity Tips

 Fourth part of the guide for developing a top performance mobile 2D game.
-Variety of advices from *Player Settings* to Resources importation by way og *Scene* and *Editor* tips.
+Variety of advices from *Player Settings* to Resources importation by way of *Scene* and *Editor* tips.
 Click [here](Documents/Unity-Performance-Optimization-Part4.md)

 ### Part 5 - Code Architecture